netdata/netdata/packaging/installer/UPDATE.md

 ## Windows

-To update a Windows Netdata installation, download the executable and proceed to reinstall the Agent.
-This will update the installation.
+To update a Windows Netdata installation, download the installer and proceed to reinstall the Agent.

 > **Note**
 >